d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   minibuffer, simulating user input this way.
 After inserting the string, Embark exits the minibuffer, submitting the input.
-(The immediate minibuffer exit can be disabled for specific actions in order to allow editing the input: see the `embark-allow-edit-actions' configuration variable).
+(The immediate minibuffer exit can be disabled for specific actions in order to allow editing the input; this is done by adding the `embark--allow-edit' function to the appropriate entry of `embark-target-injection-hooks').
 Embark inserts the target string at the first minibuffer opened by the action command, and if the command happens to prompt the user for input more than once, the user still interacts with the second and further prompts in the normal fashion.
 Note that if a command does not prompt the user for input in